-Tracy has over 25 years’ experience in program design, management, and evaluation with an emphasis in the government, nonprofit, and health sectors.
-Since she joined CCL® in 2003, Tracy has designed and implemented evaluations of leadership development programs for a wide range of organizations including those in public health, healthcare, education, and non-profits, and government.
-She has also served as a facilitator for program design and capacity-building workshops with non-profit organizations.
+Tracy has over 25 years’ experience in leading programs and initiatives in the government, nonprofit, and health sectors.
+Since she joined CCL® in 2003, Tracy has directed and expanded CCL’s global evaluation function and served as a facilitator for leadership development, program design and capacity-building programs with nonprofit organizations.
+She and her team designed and implemented evaluations of leadership development programs for a wide range of organizations including those in public health, healthcare, education, and government.

-Prior to joining CCL, Tracy combined her interest in addressing complex social problems with her management skills to contribute to a variety of public health initiatives at the local, state, federal, and international levels.
-As a research associate at Wake Forest University School of Medicine, she co-directed a national research program on substance abuse policy and played a key role in a variety of complex, multi-site national program evaluations.
-Prior to that, she served as a field director for a statewide tobacco control program with the Department of Health and Human Services in Raleigh, N.C., as manager of the chronic disease prevention unit at the Guilford County Health Department in Greensboro, N.C., and coordinated an international women’s health program at the Pan American Health Organization in Washington, D.C.
+Prior to joining CCL, Tracy combined her interest in addressing complex social problems with her management skills to advance a variety of public health initiatives at the local, state, federal, and international levels.
+As a research associate at the Wake Forest University School of Medicine she served as deputy director of the Robert Wood Johnson Foundation Substance Abuse Policy Research Program and played a key role in leading a variety of complex, multi-site national program evaluations.
+Prior to that, she served as a field director for a statewide tobacco control program with the Department of Health and Human Services in Raleigh, N.C., as manager of Chronic Disease Prevention at the Guilford County Health Department in Greensboro, N.C., and coordinated an international women’s health program at the Pan American Health Organization in Washington, D.C.

 Areas of Expertise

 Leadership Development in Nonprofits, Learning Transfer, Program Design and Evaluation

 Tracy has a B.A. in government from the University of Notre Dame and an M.A. in public policy from Duke University.
 She also spent a year conducting graduate studies in Caracas, Venezuela as a Rotary Fellow.
 Tracy holds CCL certifications in a variety of assessments and experiential learning programs.